Icy storm paralyzes central U.S., pummels nation's capital

 The new storm will be followed by another arctic front, bringing frigid cold to the eastern United States by Thursday or Friday, Hurley said.

-(Writing by Barbara Goldberg in New York; Additional reporting by Timothy Ghianni in Nashville, Steve Bittenbender in Louisville, Steve Barnes in Little Rock, Kim Painter in Cleveland, Colleen Jenkins in Winston-Salem, N.C., Elizabeth Daley in Pittsburgh and Mary Wisniewski in Chicago; Editing by Marguerita Choy, Steve Orlofsky and Clarence Fernandez)
+(Writing by Barbara Goldberg in New York; Additional reporting by Timothy Ghianni in Nashville, Steve Bittenbender in Louisville, Steve Barnes in Little Rock, Kim Painter in Cleveland, Colleen Jenkins in Winston-Salem, N.C. and Elizabeth Daley in Pittsburgh; Editing by Marguerita Choy and Steve Orlofsky)